-In this article I will discuss these two reasons and eight more that were meaningful to me.
+In this article I will discuss these two reasons and nine more that were meaningful to me.

 Your reasons may differ from mine but I hope my experience will aide you in making the decision for TKR that best suits your needs.

 How I Came Up With A List Of Considerations

 Forty years is a long time to live with a “bad” knee.
 It gives you plenty of time to think and consider what options are available to improve the function of your knee and to lessen the pain that you are enduring.

 First, you begin to think of things that you can do personally to make your knee work and feel better.
 Second, you surrender to the fact that you can use some help without visiting a doctor.

 Finally you give up and seek medical evaluations, opinions and treatment.
 It’s a process that took me a long time to complete.

 As I aged, swimming became a regular part of my exercise routine.
 One thing you do a lot while swimming is think and that’s where I made many decisions to try new things to help my knee.

 Some decisions took several years to make, others were made over night when the pain told me to seek help immediately.